AnyPresence/justapis-c-sdk/README.md

 ### Streamlining the Build

-By default, the SDK builds in support for JSON and Response Caching.
+By default, the SDK builds in support for JSON,  Response Caching and Public Key Pinning.
 If you won't be using these, you can reduce the size of the library by disabling each of them with a build flag.

 Make sure to set the build flag to `0` to disable the feature.
 Any non-zero value will leave the feature enabled, as will failure to set the flag at all.

-To disable JSON support, set `JA_ENABLE_CJSON` to `0` To disable Caching support, set `JA_ENABLE_RESPONSE_CACHING` to `0`
+* To disable JSON support, set `JA_ENABLE_CJSON` to `0`
+* To disable Caching support, set `JA_ENABLE_RESPONSE_CACHING` to `0`
+* To disable Public Key Pinning support, set `JA_ENABLE_PUBLIC_KEY_PINNING` to `0`

 ##Development